This article is part 2. It covers later stages of speech development.

 How we can help the brain regulate Serotonin and dopamine levels.

 Finger and toe massage

-The sense of touch, and it particular the skin receptors involved in processing texture, is our favourite tool to prompt the brain to regulate its Serotonin levels.
+The sense of touch, and in particular the skin receptors involved in processing texture, is our favorite tool to prompt the brain to regulate its Serotonin levels.

 Have you ever had a massage?

 Gentle massage can help your person feel more relaxed.
 Feeling more relaxed means better Serotonin levels .